18 Tips For A More Painless Ear-Piercing Experience

 Read on to learn about ways to minimize ear piercing pain with our best tips on: How to prepare for an ear piercing; Ear piercing pain and healing times for different placements, and; The best after-care instructions to prevent an infected ear piercing (with some suggested home remedies or treatment options for any painful side effects).

-Painless Ear Piercing 1
+Painless Ear Piercing Guide

 Do Extensive Research On Local Piercing Studios